peter-evans/create-pull-request/README.md

           issue-number: ${{ steps.cpr.outputs.pull-request-number }}
 ```

+### Auto-merge

+Auto-merge can be enabled on a pull request allowing it to be automatically merged once requirements have been satisfied.
+See [enable-pull-request-automerge](https://github.com/peter-evans/enable-pull-request-automerge) action for usage details.

 ## Reference Example

 The following workflow sets many of the action's inputs for reference purposes.